Philanthus ventilabris

 Identification

-Distinguished from similar Philanthus by the straight (not notched) inner margins; males have all-pale and lack the "tarsal rake" (digging on legs) present in females.
+Distinguished from similar Philanthus by the straight (not notched) inner margins; males have all-pale and lack the "tarsal rake" (digging spines on front legs) present in females.
 The specific epithet "ventilabris" refers to the flat collar-like structure.
-Most North beewolves are small (under 10 mm) with black and or patterns.
+Most North American beewolves are small (under 10 mm) with black and yellow or white patterns.

 Images